storageos/deploy/openshift/examples/mysql/README.md

-# MySQL on Kubernetes with StorageOS persistent Storage
+# MySQL on OpenShift with StorageOS persistent Storage

-This example shows an example of how to deploy MySQL Server on Kubernetes with MySQL data being written to a StorageOS persistent volume.
+This example shows an example of how to deploy MySQL Server on OpenShift with MySQL data being written to a StorageOS persistent volume.
 The files create a stateful set that can be used *AFTER* a StorageOS cluster has been created.
 For more information on how to install a StorageOS cluster please see